-The Group operates incentive schemes in the form of warrants (Equity-settled) to the Board of Directors of Welltec International ApS, Executive Board of Welltec A/S, certain senior executives and other key personnel in the Welltec Group.
-The purpose is to retain and motivate the said persons.
-The schemes are based on the shares of Welltec International ApS, and the warrants have no voting rights attached.
+The Group operates incentive schemes in the form of warrants (Equity-settled) to the Chief Executive Officer of Welltec A/S. The purpose is to retain and motivate the said person.
+The scheme are based on the shares of Welltec International ApS, and the warrants have no voting rights attached.

 In May 2017, warrants schemes to The Executive Board of Welltec A/S and certain key management personnel was granted.
 The warrant schemes consist of 231,438 warrants and vest over an employment period between 1 and 4 years until the end of 2021.
-The total fair value of these warrants was at grant date USD 9.4 million of which USD 0 million was recognized in the statement of comprehensive income in 2021 and USD 1.3 million was recognized in the statement of the comprehensive income in 2020.
+The total fair value of these warrants was at grant date USD 9.4 million of which USD 0 million was recognized in the statement of comprehensive income in 2021.
 The fair value of the warrants schemes at grant date was calculated on the basis of the Black-Scholes model.
 The calculation for the 2017 schemes is based on an expected volatility of 49%, a risk-free interest rate at (0.33)%, a share price of USD 94, the exercise price, an average option life of 46 month and no annual payment of dividends.
 The expected volatility has been determined using a historical volatility for a five-year period for comparable listed companies adjusted for a small-cap factor.